prazzx/Kakshya/README.md

 - Follow best practices in **C++ and MySQL**.
 - Ensure UI updates align with **Qt principles**.
 - Keep code **clean and well-commented** for maintainability.

-## License
-Specify license details if applicable.
+- Submit pull requests for feature additions and bug fixes.

 ## Contact & Support
-For issues, improvements, or feature requests, open a GitHub issue or contact the developer.
+For issues, improvements, or feature requests: you can contact the contributors mentioned above.